2–3 minute read

 GeneticsPurchase resistant cultivars that are adapted to the growing conditions in your yard.

 Siting Avoid situations that encourage disease.
-For instance, don’t plant species that are sensitive to rust (members of the rose family like apples, quince, hawthorne, serviceberry) near junipers, which are the alternate host.
+For instance, don’t plant species that are sensitive to rust (members of the rose family like apple, quince, hawthorn, serviceberry) near junipers, which are the alternate host.

 Spacing Proper spacing eliminates competition for nutrients and permits good air circulation, helping foliage to dry quickly.